-The first healthy habit that I ask those participating in the Limitless Body Coaching is to create 10 minutes in their schedule everyday to get a workout in.
+The first healthy habit that I ask my personal clients to practice 10-minutes of daily movement.
 Included in the habit are a bunch of ten minute workout examples that anyone regardless of skill level can complete.

-A few of the workouts include what I consider one of the best pieces of equipment (and cheap) you can own to create a ton of workouts from the comfort of your own home.
+A few of the workouts include what I consider one of the best pieces of equipment you can own to create a ton of workouts from the comfort of your own home.

 For those of you that really find it difficult to create time for workouts I’ve got a few examples in this article using my favorite piece of equipment that you can do to really step up your fitness game and make creating time for your health super easy.